Portrait from the History of the Republican Party of Indiana, 1899.

-For today's post, we visit Evansville, Indiana and one of that city's more oddly named residents.....Fredonia Ellsworth Holloway!
+For today's post, we visit Evansville, Indiana and one of that city's more oddly named residents--Fredonia Ellsworth Holloway!
 Mr. Holloway is truly obscure, so much so that a date of death or place of death originally couldn't be found for him.
-Since discovering his name a few months ago (courtesy of an Indiana Legislative roster from 1895), little else has been found in regards to his life, although I do get a chuckle out of the fact that his odd first name is also the name of a small town here in my home county of Chautauqua, New York!
-The rare portrait of him shown above was located in the 1899 History of the Republican Party of Indiana, which stands as one of two biographical resources on him that I've been able to locate.
+Since discovering his name several months ago (courtesy of an Indiana Legislative roster from 1895), little else has been found in regards to his life, although I do get a chuckle out of the fact that his odd first name is also the name of a small town here in my home county of Chautauqua, New York!

 Born in Martin County, Indiana on March 23, 1867, Fredonia E. Holloway was the son of the Rev. James B. Holloway and Eleanor Jackman, who had immigrated to Indiana from Ohio some years previously.
 Research is also inconclusive as to why Holloway received the unusual first name "Fredonia", as the Holloway family has no connection to the town of Fredonia, New York mentioned in the opening to this article.
 "Fred" Holloway, as some sources list him, attended school in Martin County and later enrolled at the Ft.
 Worth University in Indiana.